Study Abroad Advisors FAQ

 SACI is distinguished not only by its remarkable breadth of course offerings — in areas ranging from studio art, design, crafts, art history, art conservation, and Italian culture and language — but by its commitment to ensuring that students gain maximum exposure to Italian art and culture.

-SACI also prepares advanced students for a life in the arts through unique graduate degree programs, including an MFA in Studio Art, an MFA in Photography, an MA in Art History, and through graduate certificate programs in Studio Art and Conservation.
+SACI also prepares advanced students for a life in the arts through unique graduate degree programs, including an MFA in Studio Art program and an MA in Art History program, and through a graduate certificate program in Conservation.

 SACI students enroll in a wide array of courses.
 Students attend lectures and exhibitions by established and emerging international artists, film nights that feature classic and contemporary Italian films (with English subtitles), and cooking classes in which students learn how to prepare Tuscan dishes and to understand the connection between Italy’s culture and cuisine.

 Students participate in weekly open drawing sessions and field trips to sites throughout Italy, including day trips to Fiesole, Pisa, Siena, and Lucca, and weekend trips to Rome, Venice, and Naples.
 SACI remains true to its original goal of offering the finest and most challenging training to the next generation of artists, art historians, and art conservators.